upenn-nets-2120/project-overview/README.md

 # NETS 2120 Course Project Overview

 The course project will involve building "InstaLite," an Instagram-like social media site with full support for images.
 This project is to be done in *teams* and will build upon components you built over the semester in your homeworks.
+In particular, you will likely leverage aspects of:

+* Image matching from Homework 2, leveraging embeddings and ChromaDB
+* Spark-based recommendations from Homework 3 Milestones 1 and 2
+* Leveraging ChatGPT and Langchain, from Homework 4

 ## Project Technology Stack